 Promisingly, Sydneysiders have already begun to frequent the site, taking advantage of its close proximity to public transport links, including the North Sydney Ferry Wharf, Milsons Point and North Sydney Train Stations (850m) and nearby bus stops (routes 269, 263).

 Despite the incredible progress of works at Sub Base Platypus, further funding is required to realise our long-term vision for the site.
-We remain committed to reinvesting revenue into our operations and portfolio of sites, including Sub Base Platypus, to promote their history and maximise visitor enjoyment.
+We remain committed to reinvesting revenue into our operations to promote the history of our sites and maximise visitor enjoyment.